mvrcii/vesuvius_challenge_2023/README.md

+# UNLEASHING THE MT3: A TRANSFORMER TRIAD POWERPLAY
+Delving into the synergy of UNETR, SegFormer, and Transformer-Enhanced Fragment IDs for groundbreaking advancements in machine learning.

 ## General approach

 We started off by handlabelling crackles up to a precision of 4 layers, these labels can be found in